Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 So why do you think it is that the United States takes such an interest in Israel and should we give a shit?

-Uh so a couple things.
+So a couple things.

-And it's the Only country like that in the entire region.
+And it's the only country like that in the entire region.

-You got Egypt, that's all Muslim, basically all of northern Africa.
+You got Egypt, that's all Muslim.

 So you have Europe.

-So if we ever need to do a major operation in the Middle East, it's it's nice to have a foothold in it's also I think for intelligence sharing, that's a big probably a big reason to it.
+So if we ever need to do a major operation in the Middle East, it's nice to have a foothold in Israel.

-Um, on the tech development side, on the business side, there's a lot of stuff that's going in between the two countries.
+You know, on the tech development side, on the business side, there's a lot of stuff that's going in between the two countries.

 Like, you know, you have one country.